 Melt and pour soap with sweet orange and cinnamon oil adds a nice cozy feel to any room.
-Great for showers, weddings, hostess and helper gifts.
+Great for showers, weddings, hostess, and helper gifts.

 Since I'm using melt and pour soap, the process is simple.
-In fact, what you are really doing it taking the soap base, and dressing it up with fragrance, color and other additives.
+In fact, what you are really doing it taking the soap base, and dressing it up with fragrance, color, and other additives.
 A super fun creative project, that's easy enough for the kids to join in on.

 Repeat until melted.
-This batch took me about 4 times at 30 seconds, or 2 minutes.
+This batch took me about 4 times at 30 seconds or 2 minutes.
 However, everyone's microwave is different, so yours may take longer or less time.

 By the way, one pound of soap filled this mold with enough leftover to make a couple more bars.

 I used essential oils but you could use fragrance oils too.
 Here's a handy chart from my friend Jan Berry who makes amazing soaps, on how much to add: Essential Oil for Soap Making Chart

 Here, I tried to place some of the orange peels in the bottom of the mold first, however, they floated to the top.
-If you really them to stay on the bottom, then I suggest you place your orange peel in the bottom and add just a little bit of soap to cover.
+If you really want them to stay on the bottom, then I suggest you place your orange peel in the bottom and add just a little bit of soap to cover.

 Let the soap dry for 24 hours before removing them from the mold.

 Then you can have fun decorating them with pieces of cinnamon sticks and more of your dried orange peel.
 Tie some twine around them to look like beautiful little packages.